divyanshurai6112/tailoringwebsite/README.md

-# tailoringwebsite
+# tindog
-This is a front end development project developed by Divyanshu Rai and Kushal Verma.
+Front End-UI project for a dating website designed by Divyanshu Rai (therealmadridguy)